 2.6 Strategic Policy SD28 Affordable Homes is applicable to all development proposals falling within the Use Class C3.
 Developments falling into the Use Class C1 (hotels) and C2 (residential institutions) do not attract the requirement for affordable housing.
-Use Classes C3 and C2 are defined as follows:
+Use Classes C3 and C2 as defined by the Town and Country Planning (Use Class) order 1987 as amended are as follows: